Chris Southgate is based on the edge of Dartmoor, Devon, England. He works at the University of Exeter as a Professor in Theology.

 Chris has taught at the University of Exeter since 1993.
 His main fields of study are the science-religion debate, ecotheology and environmental ethics.
 He welcomes enquiries from prospective research students.
 His recent exploration has been of divine glory, leading to the book Theology in a Suffering World: Glory and Longing (Cambridge University Press, September 2018).

-Chris is Project Director for a major new project in practical theology, aimed at identifying good practice after a congregation has suffered a sudden tragedy.
+From 2017-21 Chris was Project Director for a major new project in practical theology, aimed at identifying good practice after a congregation has suffered a sudden tragedy.
 For details see tragedyandcongregations.org.uk.
-This project is funded by the Templeton World Charities Foundation Inc.
+This project was funded by the Templeton World Charities Foundation Inc.

-Chris is also Principal Investigator on a new scientific project starting in January 2018 entitled ‘Cooperation and interpretation in the emergence of life’.
-See interpretationandcooperation.org for more details.
-This project is funded by the John Templeton Foundation.
+From 2018-20 Chris was also Principal Investigator on a scientific project entitled ‘Cooperation and interpretation in the emergence of life’.
+This project was funded by the John Templeton Foundation.